Soumya-r-Sahu/CBS_PYTHON/payments/README.md

 This directory contains implementations of various payment systems following Clean Architecture principles.

+## Overview

+The Payments module is a core component of the CBS_PYTHON banking system, responsible for processing and managing all payment transactions across multiple channels and payment methods.
+It provides a robust, secure, and extensible framework for handling various payment types including bank transfers, card payments, mobile payments, and cash transactions.

 ## Implemented Payment Modules

 ### 1. NEFT (National Electronic Funds Transfer) ✅